SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-00/1995-02-21-vincent-without.md

 <BR><I>Myrtle so rarely took the children away from the homestead that it was an opportunity I encouraged her to indulge in from time to time.
 She did so love her role as Matron.
 And I wanted to give that to her.</i>

-<i>But I never expected her to shirk the most obvious of responsibilities.</i>
+<i>But I never expected her to shirk the most obvious of responsibilities.
+She cowers in embarrassment.</i>

 #### MYRTLE